gr0uch/tapdance/README.md

 ### tapdance.end()

-End the test, this is usually not needed except when the process can not exit normally.
+End the test, this is not needed except when the process can not exit normally, such as in a browser environment.

 ## License